A harrowing collection of works by one of Germany’s most acclaimed female artists…

 Next to the woodcuts from her emotive War series on the second floor (which includes The Parents, The Mothers, and The People) are three of her most famous poster designs, created in 1924 for International Workers Aid: Germany’s Children Are Starving!; Bread!; and the stark but striking Never Again War!
 (Nie wieder Krieg!).

 Kollwitz continued her anti-war stance throughout World War Two, signing an appeal of unity against the Nazis in 1932 and finishing her final cycle of lithographs, Death, in the mid 1930s.
 She also completed some of her most famous sculptures during this time, such as Mother With Two Children (1936) and Mourning Parents (a tribute to her son, completed in 1931).
-Casts of these are shown on the third and final floor.
+Casts of these are also on display.

 At the end of an exhibition as relentlessly abject as this, it’s hard not to feel a bit shellshocked.
 It’s also impossible not to feel overwhelming admiration for this strangely formidable woman, who through the abominable horrors of the first half of the twentieth century tried unceasingly to bring an end to war and suffering through her art.
 Not once did she turn her gaze away from the terror around her.
 Not once did she give up.